Quickguides

 Introduction to International Arbitration

-International arbitration is the preferred method of resolving cross-border disputes.1 The neutrality it offers, together with the relative ease of enforceability of awards, can make it a more attractive forum for disputes than litigating in contracting parties' national courts.
-Its sophistication continues to develop and its popularity grow.
+International arbitration is the preferred method globally for resolving cross-border disputes.1 The neutrality and flexibility it offers, together with the relative ease of enforcing arbitration awards (the equivalent of court judgments), can make it a more attractive forum for disputes than litigating in contracting parties' national courts.
+Its sophistication continues to develop and its popularity to grow.
 But how does it work?
 Who decides the dispute?
 And according to what laws and processes?

-This Quickguide provides an introduction to international arbitration, its key characteristics and how it works.
+This Quickguide provides an introduction to international arbitration, its key characteristics and concepts, to explain how arbitration works in practice.
 It concludes with a comparison between arbitration and court litigation.

 What is arbitration?

-The tribunal will generally give its decision (the award) following a hearing during which each party will have the opportunity to present its position.
-If appropriate, arbitrations can be conducted on paper only, for example, where the sums or issues in dispute do not justify a hearing.
+The tribunal will generally give its reasoned decision (the award) following a hearing, at which each party will have the opportunity to present its case and test witness and expert evidence.
+If appropriate, arbitrations can be conducted on paper only, for example, where the sums or issues in dispute do not justify the time and cost a hearing will incur.
 Generally, the tribunal will decide the dispute in accordance with the law governing the relevant contract.

 Key concepts